hyperfiddle/electric/Readme.md

 * Run configuration

 Emacs
-* cider-jack-in with deps alias `dev`
+* ? cider-jack-in with deps alias `dev`
-    * (I think you need to run cider-jack-in with prefix argument to configure the alias?)
+* ?
+(I think you need to run cider-jack-in with prefix argument to configure the alias?)
+* None of Team Hyperfiddle is currently running emacs and there are diverse setups
+* todo